- Parents Home

 - are older kids and teens with reflux

-Kids who have recurrent infections that are not caused by anatomical defects or other treatable problems may be prescribed antibiotics for months or even years to prevent recurrent infections.
+Some kids have recurrent infections that are not caused by anatomical defects or other treatable problems.
+They might take antibiotics for months or even years to prevent recurrent infections.
 This treatment is known as continuous antibiotic prophylaxis.

 At home, these things can help prevent recurrent UTIs in kids:

-Encourage kids to drink 8 to 10 glasses of water and other fluids each day.
+Encourage kids to drink 8–10 glasses of water and other fluids each day.
 Cranberry juice and cranberry extract are often suggested because they may prevent E. coli from attaching to the walls of the bladder.
-Always ask your doctor, though, if your child should drink cranberry juice or cranberry extract, because they can interfere with some medicines.
+Always ask your doctor, though, if your child should drink cranberry juice or cranberry extract, because they can affect some medicines.